james-jw/xq-promise/README.md

 Called on success of a deferred exectuion.
 Acts a pipeline function for transforming response for successive callback attachements.

 ##### done
 Called on success.
-Has not affect on response
+This method has no effect on the pipeline results and thus its return value will be discared.

 ##### always
-Same as done, but also called on failure
+Operates the same as ``done`` except its also called on the promises failure, not just success.

 ##### fail
 Called if the action fails.
-Returning a result mitigates the failure while throwing an exception propegates it.
+Returning a value will result in the execution continuing as normal with the replaced value.

+If the failure cannot be mitigated, throwing an exection using ``fn:error`` will cause the enitre fork and query to cease.
+Alternatively, If the error cannot be mitigated, but simply needs to be ignored, return the ``empty-sequence``.

 #### Adding callbacks
 There are two ways to add callbacks.
 During its creation, or after.